INTERNAL DRAGONS: DIFFICULTY OF DIAGNOSING CELIAC DISEASE (CH3)

 I ran the bath and cleaned myself off with wet toilet paper.
 I was use to dealing with a lot of shit at this point in my life.
 I grabbed more toilet paper and scooped up the biggest blobs of my sickly shit as quickly and as neatly as possible.
 I swiped small brown shit smears on the white tile while trying to avoid getting it onto the grout.
 What a fucking mess.
 My stomach was still smoking from its fire and fury.
 I must have flushed a hundred times and wondered if I my stepdad would charge me extra water usage for that month as he threatened such “fees’ all of the time.
 He most recently threatened to have me pay for my own education if he “had to send me to private school.”
 I wondered if he would allow me to pay for a doctor to get to the bottom of all of this.
 Doubtful.

 I grabbed the Ajax from under the bright red sink and scrubbed the tile floor.
 The tiles felt as cold and clammy as my skin.
 I hoped that a bath would help.
 Finally, I finished cleaning “my mess” and sunk defeated into the bath.
 My stomach remained angry and on fire.
 I closed my eyes and tried pushing back my sickness.
 It was ever present.
 It felt like a lava wave welling up in my gut.
 The tides were momentarily low, but they rose quickly.
 I leapt out of the bath and back to the toilet.
 Then the dragon grew.
 I was forced to turn around as I felt vomit upwelling into my throat.
 Tears rolled down my cheeks.
 This night’s battle was not going well at all.
-I felt defeated even though I as I continued to fight.
+I felt defeated even as I continued to fight.
 My body’s inner dragon was winning against me.
-Physically defeated, though ironically not self-defeated.
+Physically defeated, though not self-defeated.
 The irony was not lost on me, even at 13.
 Several hours of misery and another bath later, it was wee hours of the morning.
 I finally crawled back to my room.
 I heard the methodic sound of snoring coming from the other side of the wall.

 Before passing into sleep, I thought, “They know something is wrong.
 They know this isn’t normal.”
 A memory from five year before rushed into my mind.
 At the time, we were living with my grandmother because our house had sustained major damage from a flood.
 I slept with her and used her bathroom every night.
 I tried my best to hide my illness from others partly from embarrassment and partly out of fear of retaliation by my stepdad.
 One day, my grandmother confronted my mom.